laravel/docs/responses.md

 #### Defining Multiple Composers

-You may use the `composers` method to register an group of composers at the same time:
+You may use the `composers` method to register a group of composers at the same time:

 	View::composers(array(
 		'AdminComposer' => array('admin.index', 'admin.profile'),